MyBB: How to install a free forum

 Install MyBB using cPanel and Softaculous

-Click on it and you will be taken to the Softaculous interface.
-You can find MyBB under the forums section or you can simply search it on the search bar at the top left.
+Now you can find MyBB under the forums section or you can simply search it on the search bar at the top left.
 Once found, click on MyBB and it will take you to the installation interface.

-Click on the ‘Install Now’ button and you will now be taken to the actual installation page.
-You will be prompted to answer a few questions like the domain name where you need it installed, the folder under which you require it, the name of the board, the desired admin login details etc. Enter the required information and click on the install button at the bottom of the page.
+After clicking ‘Install Now’, you will reach actual installation page.
+You must answer some simple questions then.
+These are, for example, the domain name, the folder under which you require it, the name of the board, the desired admin login details etc. Enter the required information and click on the install button at the bottom of the page.

 Suppose I want the blog installed in my domain ‘newtest.com’ under the folder ‘mybb’.
 If I need the board installed and accessible as http://newtest.com then I would leave the ‘In Directory’ option blank.
 Another thing to notice is the admin password.
 You should always choose a strong password for the admin user.
-It is always recommended to generate a strong password by clicking on the key icon.
+We recommend generating a strong password by clicking on the key icon.

-Depending on your server load, it might take 1 to 2 minutes for the installation to complete, after which you will receive a confirmation message as follows.
+Depending on your server load, it might take 1 to 2 minutes for the installation to complete.
+Afterwards, you will receive a confirmation message as follows.

 The above message confirms that the installation has completed successfully.
 You can access the board as http://newtest.com/mybb and the admin area as http://newtest.com/mybb/admin.

 Return to the overview section and you will see the installation you did currently being listed there.
 Click on the pencil icon to the right of it, and you will be able to make any edits to the installation as you wish.
-A general info regarding the current installation will be displayed at the bottom of the page.
+You can see the general info regarding the current installation at the bottom of the page.

 Accessing the Board

 I installed the board in the folder ‘mybb’ under my domain ‘newtest.com’.
 Now that the installation has completed, we can access the forum as http://newtest.com/mybb .
-You will be greeted with the beautiful interface of the board.
-You can also see that the name of the board has been set as ‘My Board’ which we gave during installation.
+The forum interface is awesome.
+The forum name is ‘My Board’ , as per our installation settings.

 Registering a User